 Director of Design and UX: Steve Motzenbecker Design Director, Print: Tom Alberty Art Director, Tablet: Jay Guillermo Art Director, Print: Randy Minor Art Director, Digital: Kristen Dudish

 I'm currently a digital designer at Bloomingdale's, working on a variety of interactive projects including digital lookbooks, homepages, emails, landing pages and banner enhancements.
-Based under the marketing umbrella of the company, I work alongside project planners, digital merchants, business managers, copywriters, retouchers, creative directors and other designers to ensure the Bloomingdale's brand is always elevated.
+Based under the marketing umbrella of the company, I work alongside project managers, digital merchants, business managers, copywriters, retouchers, creative directors and other designers to ensure the Bloomingdale's brand is always elevated.

 Abbreviated versions of lookbooks and homepages are shown.